-Off-site Trips & Activities:
+21. Off-site Trips & Activities:

 The school has reasonable control over the nature and condition of its buildings and grounds, and staff and students are acquainted with the buildings and grounds.
 By contrast, off-site activities, especially outdoor activities can pose potentially greater risks for students and staff partly because the environments in which they occur are less familiar and cannot be readily controlled by the school.
+Off-site trips can provide valuable educational and personal benefits to young people in education.
 Outdoor environments are changeable and can be potentially very hostile.
 Also, some outdoor activities by their nature can pose a greater element of potential risk than normal activities within school.